niteshjain132/brainupgrade-aws-labs/spring-boot-aws-sts/README.md

   ```
   aws.s3.data.bucket = sts-messages-2021
   ```
-  * Make sure you create message.txt with some text message at some location e.g. C:\\temp\\message.txt and.
+  * Make sure you create message.txt with some text message at some location e.g. C:\\temp\\message.txt.
   * Run applications to use Temporary Security Credentials t upload file to s3 Bucket.